desihub/fastspecfit/doc/vacs.rst

 .. note::

-   For DESI, a *data release* is publicly released whereas a *data assembly* is only available internally to collaboration members (and may eventually be released publicly).
+   A DESI *data release* has been *publicly* released whereas a *data assembly* is only available internally to collaboration members; not all data assemblies become data releases.

 .. _`data organization`: